Overcoming the Curvature Bottleneck in MeanFlow: Experiments

-(c) Since rectified trajectories are smoother and require less mid-range emphasis, we adopt the U-shaped $t$ distribution from \citet{lee2024improving} instead of using the standard lognormal schedule.
+\textbf{(c) U-shaped $t$ distribution.} Because rectified trajectories reduce the need for mid-range emphasis, we adopt the U-shaped $t$ distribution from~\cite{lee2024improving} in place of the standard lognormal schedule.

-(d) \Approach exhibits unusually high variance when $t > 0.95$ and $r < 0.4$, a phenomenon we analyze in more detail in the Appendix.
-Inspired by the truncation strategy used in TCM~\citep{lee2024truncated}, we mitigate this issue by avoding this high-variance time region.
-This modification not only improves FID, but also accelerates convergence.
-More detail is presented in Appendix \ref{sec: highvar}.
+\textbf{(d) Avoid high-variance $(r,t)$ region.} We observe unusually high variance when $t>0.95$ and $r<0.4$ (analyzed in the Appendix ~\ref{sec: var}).
+Inspired by the truncation strategy in TCM~\cite{lee2024truncated}, we exclude this time region, which improves FID and accelerates convergence.